myforce/opal/plugins/audio/VoiceAgeG729/README.txt

 2. BUILDING WITH WINDOWS
 ========================

-1. Obtain the actual codec libraries from Voice Age
+1. Obtain the actual codec libraries from http://www.voiceage.com/freecodecs.php

 2. Unpack into the "va_g729" directory within this directory